Selly Oak: Rail

 The Birmingham West Suburban Railway agreed a land rental deal with the Worcester and Birmingham Canal to allow construction which was authorised in 1871, and opened as a single line track in 1876 from Granville Street to Lifford.

-The Birmingham West Suburban Railway was bought out by the Midland Railway to allow their trains to pass through Birmingham without turning having used the Camp Hill line, they extended the tracks south to a junction south with the Birmingham and Gloucester Railway at Kings Norton, and double-tracked the entire line length.
-The line was slightly realigned in the early 1930s.
-The stub of the old alignment has recently been demolished.
-Five stations were opened including Selly Oak.
-The terminus was changed to New Street.
-The line was doubled in 1883, and by 1885, it had become the Midland Railway’s main line to Gloucester.
+The Birmingham West Suburban Railway was bought out by the Midland Railway to allow their trains to pass through Birmingham without turning having used the Camp Hill line, they extended the tracks south to a junction south with the Birmingham and Gloucester Railway at Kings Norton.
+The line was doubled in 1883 and by 1885 it had become the Midland Railway's main line to Gloucester.
+The terminus of the line changed from Granville Street to New Street.
+The line was slightly realigned as part of the double-tracking project and an entirely new station was built at Selly Oak with two platforms 500 ft long connected by a tunnel.
+(The stub of the old alignment adjacent to the bridge over the Bristol Road survived until the early 21st century.)

 During World War I casualties were transported into Selly Oak and transferred to the First Southern and General Military Hospital which was housed in the new University of Birmingham buildings.
 The convoys often ran at night to avoid noise and traffic, and to limit the demoralising sight of the considerable number of people wounded during the conflict.
-In the 1920s the central part of the viaduct over the Bristol Road was replaced with the current steel bridge to enable higher trams to pass beneath it.
+In the 1931 the central part of the viaduct over the Bristol Road was replaced with a steel bridge to enable higher trams to pass beneath it.
 The station complex was rebuilt in 1978 and again in 2003.